Value Chain Analysis, 2007

 The "Handbook for Value Chain Research" written by Raphael Kaplinsky and Mike Morris for IDRC provides a detailed description for how to conduct Value Chain Analysis.

 SDC's "Synthesis of the first VCRD cycle" summarizes discussions by their community of practice on Value Chains in Rural Development on how to analyze value chains in rural areas.
-To learn more about SDC's community of practice on Value Chains in Rural Development click here.

 Value Chain Analysis for Policy Makers and Practitioners by Hubert Schmitz of IDS for the ILO, 2005.